usnistgov/oscal-xproc3/README.md

 ### Installation instructions

-Note: if you already have Morgana XProc III installed, you should be able to use it, appropriately configured, to run any pipeline in the repository.
-But local installation is also easy and clean.
+Needed only if you do not already have an XProc 3 engine such as Morgana or XML Calabash.
+If you already have support for XProc 3, consider using your available tooling, instead or in addition to the runtime offered.

+(Any bugs you find in doing so can be addressed and the entire repository "hardened" thereby -- one of the beneficial network effects of multiple implementations of a standard.)

 *Platform requirements*: Java, with a `bash` shell for automated installation.
 Only Java is required if you can install manually.